harrygraham/ChessProject/README.md

 To USE:

 Clone / download this repo and go into the bin/ directories and run the test_chess executable found there.

+Documentation:

+See my website for the full page documentation for this project, as it was submitted to the exam board.